Red rock arches in the deserts of Utah and Arizona

 Cosmic Morning and the Valley of the Goblins (Goblin Valley)

-For the early risers, we have a special option – an additional tour with local guides (for an extra charge) to unreachable SPOTS for campers, which will make you feel like you're on another planet.
+For the early risers, we have a special option – an extra tour with local guides (at an additional cost) to locations inaccessible to campers, places that will make you feel like you're on another planet.
 With 4x4 vehicles, we'll reach:

-Moonscape Overlook – a panorama seemingly straight out of a sci-fi movie, with its soft grey and blue tones that change with the rising sun.
+• Moonscape Overlook – a panorama that seems plucked from a sci-fi movie, with its soft grey and blue hues changing with the rising sun.

-Bentonite Hills – mystical hills with purple-red stripes, so surreal that many wonder if photos from there aren't AI-generated.
+• Bentonite Hills – mystical hills with purple-red streaks, so surreal that many people wonder if the photos from there are AI-generated.

-After the morning adventures, we head to Goblin Valley State Park – a magical SPOT where peculiar rock formations, called "goblins," create the sensation of walking in another world.
-We’ll have time to immerse ourselves in this natural labyrinth and take some incredible photos.
+After the morning adventures, we head to Goblin Valley State Park – a magical place where peculiar rock formations, known as 'goblins', create the sensation of walking in another world.
+We'll have time to immerse ourselves in this natural labyrinth and take incredible photos.

-The day ends with a one and a half-hour journey to Seven Mile RV Park, which will be our home for the next two nights.
+The day concludes with an hour and a half drive to Seven Mile RV Park, which will be our home for the next two nights.

 Day 8